What is Straight Through Processing?

 STP Definition and Core Components

-Straight Through Processing automatically handles transactions from initiation to completion using predefined rules and automated workflows.
+Straight Through Processing handles transactions from start to finish using predefined rules and automated workflows.
 The system captures, validates, processes, and settles transactions without human touchpoints.

 Key characteristics of STP include: